A Burger Episode

 Let's wait and see how it looks over the weekend.
 Yeah.

 And it didn't grow very much.
-So I called the plumber and I'm like, hey, can I just have someone come out Monday morning to take a look at this?
-And yeah, no problem.
+So I called the plumber and I'm like, hey, can I just have some come out Monday morning to take a look at this?
+Like, yeah, no problem.

 And he's like, he starts reaching up and touching all of them.
 He goes, all these pipes are dry.